allure-ai/allure-docs/docs/widgets/skincare/embed.md

-# Skincare Analyzer Widget

-The Skincare Analyzer widget is used to analyze user's selfie photo and preferences, and assigns a suitability score to each product sold in a retail store or e-commerce website.

-## Setting up Widget Placement
-The placement of a widget is identified by its Placement ID obtained from the Business Suite Dashboard.
-To obtain access to our Business Suite Dashboard, contact us.

-## Embedding the Widget to a Web Page
+# Embedding the Widget to a Web Page

 The widget can be embedded as a part of your own web page, similar to an embedded YouTube video.
 You can embed the widget using the following embed script: